 Pension Trust Fund: A fund established to account for a public employment retirement system.
-For example, the Law Enforcement Officers Special Separation Allowance Fund.

 Portfolio: A grouping of related departments led by an executive in the City Manager's Office.
 For the General Fund, the expenditure budget is approved by portfolio.